desync-labs/fathom-dao-smart-contracts/audit-report/Fathom_DAO-review.md

 #### .
-[NEW] There is no option to migrate to another contract in the `VaultPackage` contract[DONE, Ask Auditor -> Do we need to have not migrated check in withdraw Extra supported tokens?]
+[NEW] There is no option to migrate to another contract in the `VaultPackage` contract[DONE, Ask Auditor -> Do we need to have not migrated check in withdraw Extra supported tokens Verified?]
 ##### Description
 The [`VaultPackage`](https://github.com/Into-the-Fathom/fathom-dao-smart-contracts/blob/5e9f3a23bd2b6deb9babe1a3ad984fd84cf51b7a/contracts/dao/staking/vault/packages/VaultPackage.sol) contract lacks the ability to suspend a contract in an emergency and migrate assets to a new compatible `VaultPackage` contract.